Corporate Governance

 Investments and loans

-• Investments and loans above a certain size, including those related to the battery business
+• Investments and loans above a certain size, including those related to renewable energy and circular economy business

 Evaluating the Effectiveness of the Board of Directors Meeting